yogeshchandra12345/StockPro_/privacy_policy.md

 ## 3. Disclaimer & Risk Disclosure

 StockPro is **not registered** with the Securities and Exchange Board of India (SEBI) as an Investment Adviser (IA) or Research Analyst (RA).
+StockPro does not execute trades, provide brokerage services, or facilitate buying or selling of securities on any exchange.

 All charts, signals, and data are provided **for informational and educational purposes only**.
 They **do not** constitute financial advice, trading recommendations, or an offer to buy or sell any security.